Rural Homes

 Condensation

-Modern lifestyle changes have dramatically increased moisture load while reducing air changes.
+Modern lifestyle changes have increased moisture load while reducing air changes.
 Sealed windows replace draughty originals.
 Blocked chimneys eliminate natural ventilation.
 Clothes dry indoors instead of outside.

 Condensation appears as water droplets on cold surfaces and widespread black mould, particularly in corners and behind furniture.
 It worsens in cold weather rather than wet weather.